-Choosing ideal hardware for your new gaming PC is not easy by any means, but before settling on a particular model of any piece of hardware, you first need to opt for a brand.
+Choosing the best hardware for your new gaming PC is never easy.
+Before you settle on a particular model of any piece of hardware, you first need to choose a brand.

 The Recent Years

-Before addressing the question itself, one should consider just what the playing field looked like relatively recently.
+Before addressing the main question, let’s look at what the playing field was like recently.

-For the most part, Intel was the premium choice, with better technology and overall better performance, especially in the high-end.
-AMD, on the other hand, provided more affordable solutions which relied on raw power in order to be able to compete with Intel’s solutions.
+For the most part, Intel was the premium choice, boasting more advanced technology and better overall performance, especially in the high-end spectrum.
+AMD, on the other hand, provided more affordable solutions that relied on raw power to be able to compete with what Intel had to offer.

-True enough, the FX series were soon left powering mostly entry-level and some mid-range gaming rigs and their A-Series APUs were only found in the very basic computers not intended for gaming.
-The only glimmer of hope was the ephemeral “Zen” architecture that had been in the making for years during AMD’s downward spiral.
-And finally, in March 2017, it happened…
+Sure enough, the FX series was soon left powering entry-level and, occasionally, some mid-range gaming rigs.
+In contrast, the AMD A-Series APUs were only found in basic computers not intended for gaming.
+The only flicker of hope for AMD was the upcoming “Zen” architecture that had been in the making for years during AMD’s downward spiral.

 Enter AMD Ryzen